Dimension Stone (Building Stone) in Newfoundland and Labrador

 Dimension stone was often used as a building material in Newfoundland.
 Historical landmarks such as Cabot Tower and the railway station, in St. John's, were built from stone quarried from Signal Hill above St. John's and the Topsails in central Newfoundland, respectively.
 Across the island, lighthouses and railway bridge abutments were made of stone quarried near the building site.
 The foundations of houses and retaining walls were also commonly composed of slabs of slate or sandstone, still seen in historic communities such as Brigus, Conception Bay.

-Newfoundland has the only operating slate quarry and processing plant in Canada, located near Burgoynes Cove, Trinity Bay.
-The company quarries both green and purple slate, in big slabs or blocks.
-These large pieces of rock are then cut up with special saws and split into roofing slates or floor tiles.
-The final product is sold across North America and Europe.
+At that time, Newfoundland had the only operating slate quarry and processing plant in Canada, located near Burgoynes Cove, Trinity Bay.
+The company quarried both green and purple slate, in big slabs or blocks.
+These large pieces of rock were then cut up with special saws and split into roofing slates or floor tiles.
+The final product was sold across North America and Europe.

-Three granite quarries are currently operating in the province.
-'Black granite' is quarried from the Mt.
-Peyton area, southeast of Bishop's Falls, and two types of pink granite are quarried on the Hermitage Peninsula near Seal Cove.
-A third quarry, which has been opened up in the Topsails, has both a yellow and a green coloured granite.
-The company plans to eventually start cutting and polishing these granites in Buchans for monuments, countertops, and tabletops.
+Three granite quarries were also operating in the province.
+'Black granite' was quarried from the Mt.
+Peyton area, southeast of Bishop's Falls, and two types of pink granite were quarried on the Hermitage Peninsula near Seal Cove.
+A third quarry, which had been opened up in the Topsails, had both a yellow and a green coloured granite.
+The company planned to eventually start cutting and polishing these granites in Buchans for monuments, countertops, and tabletops.

-A new sandstone quarry has been opened up near Deer Lake.
-The blue-grey stone is quarried in large flat slabs, big enough for a picnic tabletop.
-It is mostly used in landscaping as walls and flagstones for steps and walkways.
+A sandstone quarry also began near Deer Lake at that time.
+The blue-grey stone was quarried in large flat slabs, big enough for a picnic tabletop.
+It was mostly used in landscaping as walls and flagstones for steps and walkways.

-On the northern Labrador coast, near Nain, anorthosite "labradorite-granite" is quarried from the bedrock in massive pieces, then shaped into blocks weighing 10 to 30 tonnes, approximately the size of the family car!
+Since 1992, at Ten Mile Bay on the northern Labrador coast, near Nain, anorthosite "labradorite-granite" was quarried from the bedrock in massive pieces, then shaped into blocks weighing 10 to 30 tonnes, approximately the size of the family car!
 These blocks are shipped by boat to Italy, the world's stone centre, where buyers come from all over the world and pay top dollar for this very valuable stone.

 There are many more types of dimension stone remaining to be identified in this province.
 Government geologists, prospectors, and even weekend rock hounds, are exploring, sampling and testing new prospects.
 Hopefully, with time, more quarries will be developed and more stone will be processed in Newfoundland and Labrador and sold around the world.